Copper piping

 Copper vs. PEX Piping: Which is Best for Your Home?

-If your plumbing is showing its age, you’re probably looking at a full repipe.
-But before the work begins, you’ll need to choose between two popular piping materials: copper and PEX.
-Each has its pros and cons—and the right choice depends on your home, budget, and long-term goals.
+If your piping is showing its age, you’re probably looking at a full repipe.
+But before the work begins, you’ll need to choose between two popular plumbing materials: copper and PEX.

 Let’s break down the differences and help you decide what makes the most sense for your plumbing upgrade.

-If you’re wondering how to repipe with PEX, it’s all about flexibility—literally.
+If you’re wondering how to repipe with PEX, it’s all about flexibility.
 PEX (cross-linked polyethylene) is a flexible plastic piping material that can be snaked through walls, around corners, and into tight spaces with minimal cutting.

 The repiping process typically looks like this: